 One other important factor to consider when choosing feed for your dairy cows that the fodder has enough dry matter.

 For example, lots of people use Napier grass.
 Although Napier grass can sometimes encourage weight gain and milk production, it only contains about 20% dry matter, which isn’t great for digestion, and the production of milk fat.

 At a very basic level, feeding your cow adequate for dairy production means providing enough fodder to fill its stomach and support its energy and milk production needs.
 Provide two feet of feeding space per cow and don’t let feeders go empty.
 You may need to push feed several times a day.

 Don’t assume that an overweight cow will give you more milk, either.
-It unfortunately does not work that way!
-Monitor your cow’s body condition score to make sure she has not gained too much weight before and after calving.
+It doesn’t work that way!
+Monitor your cow’s body condition score to make sure she doesn’t gain too much weight

 Use the BCS your vet recommends and make sure that this core is not higher than 4.
 Cows that overeat can easily become overweight, which can cause health issues like ketosis and fatty liver.

 2. Water Matters

 While feed is probably the most important factor to consider to improve your cows’ milk production, you can’t put water on the back burner, either.